loftux/homebridge-teslafi/README.md

 * **Online status:** Shows if your car is online or sleeping.
 Lets you wake your Tesla if it is sleeping.
 * **Sentry Mode:** Turn Sentry mode On or Off.
 * **Charger:** Start and Stop charging, track battery level.
 Configurable low battery warning level.
+Set charge level.
 * **Charge Port:** Open and Close the charge port.
 * **Climate Control:**  Start and Stop the Climate system.
 Set the temperature.
 * **Door lock:** Unlock and lock doors.